 If that does not sound like the best way to handle this kind of situation, then I would have to agree.
 A far better course of action would have been to hire an attorney right after you received the citation for reckless driving.
 An experienced attorney could have negotiated with the prosecutor to get the ticket reduced (or thrown out altogether, depending on the circumstances).
 Or if for whatever reason you failed to make an appearance at your court date, and a bench warrant was issued for your arrest, an criminal defense lawyer could have worked out a deal with the court to have the warrant pulled, get the underlying charge lessened, and got you on your way.

-The St. Louis traffic ticket lawyers at Brinkman & Alter, LLC specialize in making sure that your rights are protected, while getting you the best deal possible.
+The St. Louis traffic ticket lawyers at The Law Office of Jennifer Alter-Rieken specialize in making sure that your rights are protected, while getting you the best deal possible.
 Our St. Louis criminal defense attorneys are experienced and knowledgeable about how the laws of Missouri work, what your range of options are, and how to do things in a timely and professional manner.